Ultimate guide to making more money as an electrician

 Once you’ve completed the minimum requirements for licensing, the best way to find more opportunities is to gain as much experience as possible.
 Get experience across residential, commercial, industrial, or service work fields.
 You’ll be able to have a solid foundation of the specific skills needed for each that will help you decide what to specialise in later on.

-It’s also a good idea to set goals for how you want to progress, whether setting your sights on becoming a foreman or eventually setting up your own business.
+It’s also a good idea to set goals for how you want to make your progress, whether that means setting your sights on becoming a foreman or eventually setting up your own business.

 3. Choose a specialisation

-You may ask what electrician makes the most money in the field they specialise in.
+You may ask what electrician makes the most money in terms of the field they specialise in.
 Electricians concentrate on working indoors (wiremen) or outdoors (linemen).
-While you can gain experience with small residential jobs, some of the highest-paying electrical are commercial or industrial jobs.
+While you can gain experience with small residential jobs, some of the highest-paying are commercial or industrial jobs.

-You may even explore qualifications to work with high-voltage electrical wiring and equipment, though keep in mind that other employment opportunities are more high-risk.
+You may even explore qualifications to work with high-voltage electrical wiring and equipment, though keep in mind that these employment opportunities are more high-risk.
 Other common specialities include:

 Security and fire alarm electrician